 College-level course that emphasizes the composition of argumentative, analysis, and synthesis essays, as well as the close reading of both non-fiction and fiction selections from British literature.
 Students develop skills in critical analysis of diction, syntax, and persuasive strategies.
 Additionally, this course extensively prepares students for the writing portion of the SAT.
-State regulations require students to take the AP Language and Composition Examination.
-This course is taught on an A/B schedule during the junior year and is paired with the AP US History Course.
+State regulations require AP students to take the College Board administered exam.
+This course is taught on an A/B schedule during the junior year and is paired with the AP US History course.

-• English 4 IB 301B00IW

-PREREQUISITE: English 3 Honors.
+• IB Language A: Literature HL 1 (previously English 4 IB) PREREQUISITE: English 3 Honors.

 Begins a two-year course that encourages a personal appreciation of literature and develops an understanding of the techniques involved in literacy criticism; develops the students' powers of expression, both in oral and written communication, and provides the opportunity of practicing and developing the skills involved in writing and speaking in a variety of styles and situations; introduces students to a range of literary works of different periods, genres, styles, and contexts; broadens the students' perspective through the study of works from other cultures and languages; develops the ability to engage in close, detailed analysis of written text; and promotes in students an enjoyment of, and lifelong interest, in literature.
-It is taught on an A/B day and is paired with

-IB US History in the junior year.
-The IB exam must be taken in the Senior year in order to receive IB credit.
+It is taught on an A/B day and is paired with IB US History in the junior year.
+Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.